 1. Visit your store as a customer (make sure you are not logged in as the WordPress Admin).

 2. Add at least 1 item scheduled for Autoship to your Cart.

 3. Complete a checkout using PayPal Checkout as your payment method.

 4. Verify that the order has successfully processed.

-2. Navigate to WP Admin > WooCommerce > Settings > Checkout > PayPal Express, and change the setting for Environment from "Sandbox" to "Live".
+2. Navigate to WP-Admin > WooCommerce > Settings > Payments > PayPal Checkout, and change the setting for Environment from "Sandbox" to "Live".

 3. Enter the API credentials from your PayPal Business account and select "Save changes".